[Warning: Vastly overlong book review. Casual reader beware.]

 “These results suggest that education in western schools does not benefit the African IQ” (p53).

 However, why then do blacks resident in other western economies score higher?
-Are blacks in Ethiopia somehow treated differently than those resident in the UK, USA or France?
+Are blacks in Israel somehow treated differently than those resident in the UK, USA or France?

 For his part, Lynn attributes the higher scores of blacks resident in these other Western economies to both superior economic conditions and, more controversially, to racial admixture.